MysteryPancake/Houdini-VBD/README.md

 <img src="./images/edging.png" width="700">

 VBD constraints are similar, but they're defined in terms of energy instead.
 The goal is reducing overall variational energy by reducing local energy per point.
-VBD constraints run over each point rather than each primitive, meaning less workgroups (colors) overall.
+VBD constraints run over each point rather than each prim, meaning less workgroups (colors) overall.
 However, each point typically has to loop over its neighbours to compute the energy, so the performance isn't necessarily better.
 The Graph Color node allows workgroups for points as well as prims, so it works both for VBD and XPBD.

 <img src="./images/energyreduction.png" width="700">